Crystalsage/Crystalsage.github.io/README.md

-# blog-source
+# Blog-source
-The version-controlled sourcecode of my blog
+The version-controlled source code of my blog.

+# Running
+`hugo server -D` to run a debug build.

+`hugo` to publish